|

 What events or experiences led you to

-consider becoming a Death Midwife, and
+consider becoming a pan-death guide,

-why do you want to serve as one? |
+and why do you want to serve as one? |

 e. |